ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

 ```

-This is found in @node.h@.
-Even though there are also the places where using in @parse.y@,
+This is found in `node.h`.
+Even though there are also the places where using in `parse.y`,
 I found it in the other file.
 Thus, probably I'm in desperation.

-This @NEW_LASGN@ is "new local assignment".
+This `NEW_LASGN` is "new local assignment".
 This should mean the node of an
 assignment to a local variable.
 And also considering the place where using it,
-the parameter @v@ is apparently the local variable name. @val@ is probably
+the parameter `v` is apparently the local variable name. `val` is probably
 (a syntax tree that represents). the right-hand side value

-Based on the above observations, @local_push()@ is at the beginning of the local variable,
+Based on the above observations, `local_push()` is at the beginning of the local variable,
-@local_cnt()@ is used to add a local variable if there's a local variable assignment in the halfway,
+`local_cnt()` is used to add a local variable if there's a local variable assignment in the halfway,
-@local_pop()@ is used when ending the scope.
+`local_pop()` is used when ending the scope.
 This perfect scenario comes out.
 (Fig.9)